cramppet/sancrawler/README.md

 # SANCrawler

-Enumerates subdomains and top level domains using X509 certificate meta-data.
+Enumerates subdomains and top level domains using X509 certificate data fields.

 ## How to build

 `sudo apt-get install golang`

 `make`

 ## How to run